-- Wether or female (unbred) goats may be shown. - Male goats must be castrated and healed by the check in date. - Market goats must weigh a minimum of fifty (55) pounds to be eligible to show. - Market goats will be required to have horns tipped; no sharp points allowed upon arrival. - The number of classes will be determined by the weights of the goat and the total number of entries. - The minimum number of animals to sell in the Jr. Livestock Sale will be 75% of Market Goats Shown.
+- Wether or female (unbred) goats may be shown. - Male goats must be castrated and healed by the check in date. - Market goats must weigh a minimum of fifty pounds (50), with a 5lb variance, to be eligible to show. - Market goats will be required to have horns tipped; no sharp points allowed upon arrival. - The number of classes will be determined by the weights of the goat and the total number of entries.